-Here are the discussion questions for the eighth email in the AMV Deep Dive of Marden J. Clark’s essay collection Liberating Form.
+Here are the discussion questions for the tenth email in the AMV Deep Dive of Marden J. Clark’s essay collection Liberating Form.

 If you haven’t signed up for the email, you can read it (and sign up to receive future ones) here: Zion and the Arts: What Will Really Matter?.